-Penn-Harris-Madison adopted the Pearson Reading Street program.
+Penn-Harris-Madison adopted the MyView Literacy program.
 This Language Arts curriculum provides for a balanced literacy framework including word study, direct instruction for reading comprehension and fluency, guided and independent reading, and writing in response to literature.
 In Kindergarten through Second Grade, Wilson FUNdations is used for phonics instruction.
 The district uses the Lucy Calkins Units of Study to teach the art of writing to students.
-The spelling program varies from grade to grade and provides for differentiated instruction to meet individual needs and integrate spelling skills into the existing curriculum areas.